kseniaguseva/Swimmers/README.md

-This code produces the first part of results of the paper Guseva & Feudel (2023), "Advantages of run-reverse motility pattern for bacteria in dynamic fluid environments".
+This code produces the first part of results of the paper Guseva & Feudel (2025), "Advantages of run-reverse motility pattern of bacteria for tracking light and small food sources in dynamic fluid environments".

 It is written in Python, with additional functions imported from C++ using Boost.Python.
-To run the code make sure to have installed Python 3.11 and Boost.Python.
+To run the code make sure to have installed Python 3.13 and Boost.Python.

 # Main components of each model:
 -------------------------------

 ## Module_homogeneous:
 Models microbial dynamics in homogeneous conditions (no food sources).

 1. **randomflow_mod.py**: Models a random flow field.
 For a detailed description of the implementation of the random flow field and its